“No amount of skillful invention can replace the essential element of imagination.”

 “From day one, Eliza gave us tools to easily channel our way into characters, using fun exercises and challenging assignments to apply our lessons to a practical situation.” -Sarah

-ABOUT: Eliza Richmond Lay teaches and researches at Boston University.
-She has taught in programs at Harvard, Boston University Communications School, Columbia Business School, Saint John’s University, other professional and educational performing arts programs, and privately to students ages 5-80.
+ABOUT: Eliza Lay Ryan has taught and guest lectured in programs at , Boston University Communications School and CFA, Columbia Business School, Babson College, Saint John’s University, other professional and educational performing arts programs, and privately to students ages 5-80.
 She has acted, directed, and choreographed in film and theater in Boston, New York, and DC.
 Eliza takes a truly multidisciplinary approach to acting, because acting is truly multidisciplinary.
 She has served as the Head of Acting for The New York Film Academy at Harvard.

 TEACHING TESTIMONIALS FROM The New York Film Academy